shorepine/tulipcc/docs/getting_started.md

 Tulip is a very command-line centered interface with some touch controls.
 You'll have a much easier time using Tulip if you connect a USB computer keyboard to it for typing.
 It turns the Tulip into a portable "deck" for whatever you can imagine.

-You can use _almost_ any USB computer keyboard you already have.
-However, a keyboard including an internal USB hub will not work.
-You can tell if a keyboard includes a hub if it has one or more subsidiary USB sockets (e.g. for connecting a mouse), or if it includes an integrated pointing device (trackpad, trackball etc).
-These keyboards are not compatible with Tulip.
+You _should_ be able to use any USB computer keyboard you already have.
+We're always surprised to find weirder and weirder keyboards that don't follow all the "rules", so if yours doesn't "just work", get in touch and we'll help you debug!

 [If you want a more compact hardware keyboard, the tiny "cardKB" will work great with Tulip, plugged into the I2C port.](https://shop.m5stack.com/products/cardkb-mini-keyboard-programmable-unit-v1-1-mega8a)

+### A hub for USB MIDI

+We now support USB MIDI on Tulip from the `USB-KB` connector.
+We also support simple hubs, since you'll want to connect both a USB MIDI plug and a typing keyboard.
+USB hub support works but is in constant development, so please let us know if your setup doesn't work!

 ### DACs or ADCs for modular synths